Eden Sassoon And Lisa Vanderpump: Is ‘RHOBH’ Newbie Helping With Yulin Fight?

 A post shared by I Am AWAKE #edensLoveStory (@edensassoon) on

-While in Hong Kong, the ladies got to go see the dogs they managed to save from the trucks that were taking the dogs to the festival.
+While in Hong Kong, the ladies got to go see the dogs that they managed to save from the trucks that were taking the dogs to the festival.
 And when all of the ladies were in Hong Kong to see the saved dogs, they all wanted to bring them home.
 And for Eden Sassoon, seeing these rescued dogs reminded her that the drama with the ladies is temporary and pointless.

 “Going to the SPCA to see the dogs that were saved from the Yulin Dog Festival was so special.
 Not only did it remind all of the women why we came to Hong Kong in the first place, but I think it reminded us of what’s really important in our lives.
-The fighting seemed very insignificant at this moment. #WhatReallyMatters,” Eden Sassoon explained on her blog for The Real Housewives of Beverly Hills, revealing that she also had the urge to bring home a dog or two to the United States.
+The fighting seemed very insignificant at this moment. #WhatReallyMatters,” Eden Sassoon explains in her blog for The Real Housewives of Beverly Hills, according to Bravo, revealing that she also had the urge to bring home a dog or two to the United States.

 “I think everyone was Eileen in this moment.
 I wish I could have taken home every dog in that place!
 My little Gracie would have loved a new brother or sister.
-It’s truly a great feeling to know that these dogs will be adopted at some point and will be loved endlessly! #AdoptDontShop,” Eden Sassoon explained on her blog.
+It’s truly a great feeling to know that these dogs will be adopted at some point and will be loved endlessly! #AdoptDontShop,” Eden Sassoon explains in her blog.

 Lazzie and Ah-Tong, from tonight's #RHOBH episode, have finished their recovery and are now looking for their forever homes in the US!
 If you are looking for a new adorable dog with so much enthusiasm to be part of your family, one of these two would be perfect for you!
 Email us at sarah@vanderpumpdogs.org ???????? #Regram @kylerichards18 #VanderpumpDogs @dogwooddaycare